mysensors/NodeManager/README.md

 	// set sensor description
 	void setDescription(const char* value);
 	const char* getDescription();
+	// configure the behavior of the child when setValue() is called multiple times.
+It can be NONE (ignore the previous values but the last one),  AVG (averages the values), SUM (sum up the values) (default: AVG) void setValueProcessing(child_processing value);
 	// send the current value to the gateway virtual void sendValue(bool force);
 	// print the current value on a LCD display